 Vowel/Vowel sign followed by Nukta

-Santali language has a unique requirement for Nukta character "़"(U+093C) positioning, which is not common in other Devanagari based languages.
+The Santali language has a unique requirement for Nukta character "़"(U+093C) positioning, which is not common in other Devanagari based languages.
 Santali requires the Nukta character to follow certain Vowels and Matras.
 Complete representation of these Santali combinations necessitated the Whole Label Evaluation rules (given in the Section 6.1) to be opened up for these specific cases.
 A regular non-Santali user mostly cannot even anticipate the possibility of such a combination and can confuse it for something else.

 This gives rise to a possibility of creation of certain labels that can be deceptively similar to a majority of the Devanagari user-base.
 Being a unique case of homographic similarity, the following variants are being proposed.